Here is the NY Times version:

 Bingo puzzles.

+The identity string is private, secret, and unique.
+It is like a password.
 The screen name is your unique public-facing name.
-The identity string is private, secret, and unique.
-Note that neither of these require an email address or phone number so you can be as private and secure as you like.
+Note that neither of these require an email address or phone number so you can be private and secure.
+Choosing the public screen name is also an opportunity to be literate and clever. 😊

 This string is saved in your web browser data (aka cookies) so that if you leave and return later your words and games are remembered.
 Nice.